|

 The project

-Each summer since 1981 (except for 1993) fieldwork has been caried out to investigate the peregrine falcons in South Greenland.
+Nearly each summer since 1981 fieldwork has been caried out to investigate the peregrine falcons in South Greenland.

 The study has focused on population density, territory occupancy, production of young, prey selection, nest-site selection,